LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/overview.md

 ### Integrations without events

-There are other LivePerson systems that can invoke Function function without an event associated.
-Currently Only Conversation Builded Bots can be configured to invoke Functions at conversation time.
+There are other LivePerson systems that can invoke functions without an event associated.
+Currently Only Conversation Builded Bots can be configured to invoke Functions without event.

 #### Conversation builder

-There are no constraints here; if there is some custom logic (a function) you want to invoke with a bot, you can do it with Conversation Builder.
+Conversation Builder Bots can be integrated with Functions.
+If there is some custom logic that can be done with a function, you can do it with Conversation Builder.

-#### External Invocation

-ewtwet
+The configured bot will invoke a function at dialog [interactions](conversation-builder-conversation-builder-interactions.html#integrations).
+You can select from all functions under your LivePerson account and there are not constrains here regarding lambdas limit.
+Please see details [here](liveperson-functions-event-sources-conversation-builder.html).

 ### Templates

 Additionally, Functions offers a number of templates.
-They can be used as a sample to kick-start the development of custom scenarios.
+They can be used as a sample to ease the development of custom scenarios.
 Some of them are connected to events which the template list below is grouped by.
 Templates which have the same name as the related event are to be considered the default template for an event.

 |Event|Template Name|Template Description|
 |--- |--- |--- |